takko9ei/igaunpakr/README.md

 To use the program, drag and drop the target file (`.iga` format) onto the program's entry point (the `.py` file if running in a Python environment, or the `.exe` file if using the packaged executable).

 **Reiteration:** Files decrypted by this project are to be used only for study purposes, such as analyzing compatibility issues or understanding the encryption algorithm.
 Please delete all decrypted files immediately after your analysis is complete, and **do not upload any decrypted files to the network.**

+This project is packaged using Nuitka and may trigger a false positive from Windows Defender at runtime.
+Please add an exclusion rule or run the project in your own Python environment.